redstrate/redstrate.com/content/blog/kawari2/index.md

 - Reverse Engineering
 series:
 - Kawari Progress Report
+summary: "This isn't actually an update _on_ Kawari, but building tools to make my life easier."
 ---

 This isn't actually an update _on_ Kawari, but building tools to make my life easier.
 One of the manual tasks I have to do is collect and dissect packets, and my amateur process is too error prone and time-consuming.
 I want a neat, structured and ideally automatic process for collecting and organizing these.